Hongbo-Jin/VideoMem/README.md

 ```
 If you want to skip the SFT process, we also provide one of our SFT models at [🤗Qwen2.5-VL-SFT](https://huggingface.co).

-This is followed by RL training on the Video-R1-260k dataset to produce the final Video-R1 model.
+This is followed by RL training to produce the final VideoMem model.
 Due to current computational resource limitations, we train the model for only 1.2k RL steps.

-The script for training the obtained Qwen2.5-VL-7B-SFT model with T-GRPO or GRPO is as follows
+The script for training the obtained Qwen2.5-VL-7B-SFT model with Multi-Conv DAPO or GRPO is as follows

 ```bash
 bash ./src/scripts/run_grpo_video.sh